 Zoe Belisle-Springer: Would you agree?

 Connor Keppel: Yeah, no, absolutely.
-I think, as well, there’s a shift so people are always talking about the changes that are happening in marketing.
+I think, as well, there’s a shift, so people are always talking about the changes that are happening in marketing.
 I think a lot of the changes, believe it or not, in the last four or five years have slowed down a bit.
-So we have Facebook, we have Instagram, and the features change but there isn’t a whole new set of channels launching.
-And the other thing that people are quite worried about as well is, I guess a little bit on data privacy so there’s a lot of controversy around the likes of Facebook and stuff at the moment so I think marketing with credibility, helping people understand how you’re using their data, that kind of thing is gonna become really, really, important as well.
-So consumers and clients of salons are becoming much more aware about how you’re marketing to them via ads that are following them around on the internet and that kind of thing.
+So we have Facebook, we have Instagram, and the features change, but there isn’t a whole new set of channels launching.
+And the other thing that people are quite worried about as well is, I guess a little bit on data privacy, so there’s a lot of controversy around the likes of Facebook and stuff at the moment, so I think marketing with credibility, helping people understand how you’re using their data, that kind of thing is gonna become really, really, important as well.
+Consumers and clients of salons are becoming much more aware of how you’re marketing to them via ads that are following them around on the internet and that kind of thing.
 So it’s a really interesting time.

 I’m not sure there will be massive innovations in the next three, four, five years in marketing.
 I think it will be around credibility and data protection so it could be really interesting, yeah.

 Zoe Belisle-Springer: We did see that happen a lot last year with GDPR in Europe.

 Killian Vigna: It’s one of those things where you’re having a conversation about a product, and you pull out your phone, and you see the ad straight away.
 It’s good and bad because you’re getting more targeted ads and content that’s better quality, but it’s scary at the same time that they’re just constantly seeing it.
 It’s great for marketers, but… So yeah, I suppose just like marketing it’s all trial and error.
 There is no winning formula.
 Like anything that you do is probably gonna work differently for someone else.